 These are just general principles based on majority opinion to help guide you and prepare you.

-If you do have a round head shape and you’re going bald, I’ve written a separate article with some tips to see you through.
+If you have a round head shape and are going bald, I’ve written a separate article with some tips to see you through.

-Now, let’s talk through some general tips for men looking to adjust their face shape when going bald, no matter what shape that may be.
+Now, let’s talk through some general tips for men looking to adjust their face shape when going bald, regardless of the shape.